-The final action in which the Newfoundland Battalion was to be involved during the five-week long Battle of Arras was to be the engagement of April 23 at Les Fosses Farm.
-This fracas was in fact an element of a larger offensive undertaken at the time by units of the British 5th, 3rd and 1st Armies.
+The final action in which the Newfoundland Battalion was to be involved during the five-week long Battle of Arras had been the engagement of April 23 at Les Fosses Farm.
+This had in fact been an element of a larger offensive undertaken at the time by units of the British 5th, 3rd and 1st Armies.

-It apparently was not a particularly successful venture, at least not in the sector of the 1st Battalion, several of the adjacent units reporting having been driven back by German counter-attacks, actions which had been accompanied by heavy losses.
+Apparently it had not been a particularly successful venture, at least not in the sector of the 1st Battalion, several of the adjacent units having reported being driven back by German counter-attacks, actions accompanied by heavy losses.

-And by its end the Newfoundlanders had sustained yet further casualties: ten...killed in action, three ...missing in action, and forty-eight...wounded.
+The Newfoundlanders had also sustained further losses: ten killed in action, three missing, and forty-eight wounded.

-Late, on that same evening of April 23, the Newfoundlanders retired the dozen or so kilometres to the relative calm of Arras.
+Late on that same evening of April 23, the Newfoundlanders had retired the dozen or so kilometres to the relative calm of Arras.

-(Preceding page: The City Hall of Arras and its clock-tower in 1919 after some four years of bombardment by German artillery - from a vintage post-card)
+(Right above: The City Hall of Arras and its clock-tower in 1919 after some four years of bombardment by German artillery - from a vintage post-card)